GerHobbelt/mupdf/docs/src/mutool-object-pdf-document.rst

         var pageCount = pdfDocument.countPages();

-.. method:: findPage(number)
+.. method:: loadPage(number)

-    Return the `PDFPage` object for a page number.
+    Return the `PDFPage` for a page number.

     :arg number: `Integer` The page number, the first page is number zero.